michele-perrone/OpenPiano/README.md

 A first binary release of Open Piano will be published once the project reaches a usable state.

 ## Building
-To build Open Piano, you will need CMake (version 3.15 or above), a C++ compiler (C++17 or above), and the latest version of the [JUCE](https://github.com/juce-framework/JUCE) library.
+To build the Open Piano JUCE app/plugin, you will need CMake (version 3.15 or above), a C++ compiler (C++17 or above), and the latest version of the [JUCE](https://github.com/juce-framework/JUCE) library.
 Once you clone/download this repository, you need to clone/download a copy of JUCE inside the `OpenPianoJUCE/` folder.
 You end up with this directory structure:

 ```
 OpenPiano